darylknight/craft-dark-mode/README.md

 There are a bunch of ways to use this stylesheet.

 1. Clone/fork this repository, run the build process locally and create your own version
-2. In Control Panel CSS under **CSS File(s)**, enter the full URL of the [compiled CSS](https://raw.githubusercontent.com/darylknight/craft-dark-mode/main/dist/css/cp.css) on GitHub under `dist/css/cp.css` (Click "Raw")
+2. In Control Panel CSS, under **CSS File(s)**, link directly to the compiled CSS [hosted on jsDelivr](https://cdn.jsdelivr.net/gh/darylknight/craft-dark-mode/dist/css/cp.css)
 3. Copy the CSS and paste it into your [Control Panel CSS](https://plugins.craftcms.com/cp-css) editor under **Additional CSS**

-If you make your own stylesheet, you'll have full control over how everything looks.
-If you link to this one, you'll get updates automatically without having to do anything (assuming I keep this updated).
+If you compile your own stylesheet, you'll have full control over how everything looks.
+If you link to the raw CSS here, you'll get updates automatically without having to do anything (assuming I keep this updated).

 ## Compiling